 Unless otherwise agreed to in writing between the parents, a parent’s obligation to provide child support ends when the minor children either turn 18 and have graduated from high-school or turn 19–whichever occurs first.

 How does 50/50 custody affect child support?

 A common misconception is that when the parents share child custody on a 50/50 basis that there is no child support order.
 This is not the case.
 In fact, even in a 50/50 custody arrangement, a guideline child support order will be made if the circumstances warrant.
 You will see this in a case where one parent makes a considerably higher income than the other.

 What if I lose my job?

 Call a child support lawyer and immediately file a motion to set child support at zero!
 The family court only has the ability to change your child support order from the day that a motion to modify is filed–no exceptions.
 The court will most likely modify the child support order to zero and order you to make job contacts until you find a job if you haven’t by the time of the hearing.

 What is DCSS?

 DCSS is the Department of Child Support Services.
 Just as the IRS represents the government’s interest in collecting our taxes, the DCSS represents the State of California’s interest in ensuring that child support is being paid and that children are being financially supported by both parents.
 A common misconception is that the DCSS represents the custodial parent in a child support case.
 This is not true.
 In fact, the DCSS often files motions on behalf of the non-custodial parent to reduce child support if the circumstances of the case warrant a reduction.

 Failing to pay court ordered child support in a timely manner can lead to serious problems.
-For an article on the consequences of late child support payments click here
+Click on the link to read our article on the consequences of late child support payments.